 Things I’ve had to move/hide/stash when I moved into new apartments include: vases with dried flowers, framed personal pictures, candles, a very large, very strange decorative tree, musty books, an endless supply of knick-knacks, and once an entire table set for 10 in a one-bedroom apartment… just, why?

 I don’t have much stuff, but I still need space to put it.
 If you truly insist on sharing your decorative taste with your guests, then at the bare minimum make sure they have an empty set of drawers for clothes, and a shelf or clear counter space in the bathroom.
 That’s all I ask!

 Use These 5 Tips to Furnish Your Rental Property

 When I’m looking for my next Airbnb, reviews are my best friend.
-Just a few positive words from another digital nomad who spent weeks in your apartment will automatically move to the top of my list.
+Just a few positive words from another digital nomad who spent weeks in your apartment will automatically move it to the top of my list.